 I also love mushrooms because of their meaty texture.
 When I was a vegetarian, they made up a huge part of my diet and that was great for my meat eating husband too.
 Mushrooms are one of the cheaper vegetables too.

-– 500g/5 cups fresh mushrooms (I used a mixture of mini portobello and chestnuts)
+- 500 g fresh mushrooms I used a mixture of mini portobello and chestnuts

 - 2 tbsp fresh lemon juice